 Legend has it that when the guards opened the door to his cell they found two angels watching over the boy’s dead body.
 The martyr’s relics were transferred to Caesarea.
 In 1994, the Greek Orthodox Church designated July 3 to the memory of Agios Yakinthos and “Greek Valentine’s Day” was born.

-For the Greek Orthodox church, we must not only remember those who suffered for love but to emulate and follow their example.
-Yakinthos represents unconditional love – undying devotion and a vow to faith.
+In Ancient Greece, love was believed to have forms.
+Much later, the Greek Orthodox church, focused more on those who suffered for love, and it those who we are called on to emulate and follow their example.
+Yakinthos is one such saint, representing unconditional love – undying devotion and a vow to faith.

 Extended to worldly love, Yakinthos symbolizes deep emotions, commitment, creativity and inspiration.
 And as such he is considered the Greek saint of love – a counterpart of Saint Valentine and ‘his day’ is dedicated to the enamoured or to those “in love”.